Red Wings' John Gibson: Starting Saturday

 • 1 min read

-Gibson will protect the road crease against Chicago on Saturday, Helene St. James of the Detroit Free Press reports.
+Gibson will defend the road goal in Washington on Saturday, Max Bultman of The Athletic reports.

-Gibson has won his last four outings while stopping 131 of the 141 shots he has faced.
-He has posted a record of 8-7-1 this season with one shutout, a 3.32 GAA and an .884 save percentage through 17 appearances.
-Chicago ranks 20th in the league with 2.94 goals per game this campaign.
+Gibson has been sensational the six games, winning all six while giving up 12 goals on 185 shots (.935 save percentage).
+Overall, Gibson is 10-7-1 with a 3.07 GAA and an .890 save percentage across 19 appearances.
+The Capitals are coming off a 4-0 win at home over Toronto on Thursday and are sixth in NHL scoring, averaging 3.24 goals per contest.

 More News